-Future plans include the addition of group facilities, fish cleaning station, and a vault toilet.

-Approximately 207 acres located on the western most peninsula of the Robert Allen area north of Missouri State Highway 154, is being held in reserve for the potential development of a resort concession.
+Future Plans: Development of group use facilities and a fish cleaning station.
+In addition, a portion of land on the western most peninsula of the Robert Allen Recreation Area is being held in reserve for the potential development of a resort concession.